This article was originally published on the front page of The News & Observer‘s The Chapel Hill News.

 Published Sunday, February 13, 2011

 Film explores student’s stress

-Chapel Hill— Thirteen-year-old Devon Marvin loved match.
+Chapel Hill— Thirteen-year-old Devon Marvin loved math.
 But after receiving her first-ever “F,” she doubted she could place into advanced algebra.

-Unable to overcome the debilitating blow of a failing grade, she fell into an unnoticed depression and killer herself.
+Unable to overcome the debilitating blow of a failing grade, she fell into an unnoticed depression and killed herself.

 “She had this internal pressure,” Devon’s mother, Jane, says in the documentary Race to Nowhere.
 [She] was so successful on so many fronts, and then there was this stupid math grade.

 The film’s sold-out screening at the Varsity Theater on Thursday was sponsored by Emerson Waldorf School.
 Alice Armstrong, the school’s outreach director, organized the screening as a rebuttal to the much-discussed film Waiting for Superman.

 She said that the film’s solutions for education reform—more school, longer school hours, and more testing—have parents concerned.